Vistoria: A Multimodal System to Support Fictional Story Writing through Instrumental Text-Image Co-Editing: Appendix

-Seeking tighter coupling for fictional story writing, recent systems push integration of multimodal interaction in different ways~\cite{chungToytellerAIpoweredVisual2025a,chung2024patchview}.
-WorldSmith grounds worldbuilding in text–sketch edits and region-based filling to support users iteratively visualize and modify elements of their fictional world~\cite{dangWorldSmithIterativeExpressive2023}.
+Seeking tighter coupling for fictional story writing, recent systems push the integration of multimodal interaction in different ways~\cite{chungToytellerAIpoweredVisual2025a,chung2024patchview}.
+These systems are designed in response to growing evidence that text-only, model-driven workflows cause LLM-assisted stories to converge toward similar narrative structures, limiting exploration, reducing originality, and diminishing writers’ expressive control~\cite{10.1145/3613904.3642731,doshi2024generative,10.1145/3613904.3642625}.
+WorldSmith supports layered edits and hierarchical compositions through sketches, making it easier to grow a world piece by piece instead of through single and monolithic prompts~\cite{dangWorldSmithIterativeExpressive2023}.
 XCreation~\cite{yanXCreationGraphbasedCrossmodal2023} supports cross-modal storybook creation by integrating an interpretable entity-relation graph, improving the usability of the underlying generative structures.
-Toyteller~\cite{chungToytellerAIpoweredVisual2025a} maps symbolic motions to character actions.
-Visual Writing allows writers co-edit stories by directly manipulating visual representations of entities, actions, and events alongside text, enabling easier navigation, editing, and exploration of narrative variations~\cite{massonVisualWritingWriting2024}.
-These systems highlight the transformative potential of LLMs to couple narrative and visual modalities, yet they still lack a unified, synchronized substrate that supports fictional story writing as a continuous, multimodal workflow.
-Our work advances this direction by introducing such a substrate, where LLM-generated texts and visuals act as co-editable inspirational materials for iterative, coherent story development.
+Toyteller~\cite{chungToytellerAIpoweredVisual2025a} maps symbolic motions to character actions, letting users express rich social and emotional interactions that are often hard to write down explicitly only using text.
+Visual Writing defines an approach where writers edit stories by manipulating visual representations to make the underlying narrative structure more comprehensible and easier to work with than linear text alone~\cite{10.1145/3746059.3747758}.

+This line of multimodal research demonstrates that combining language with gestures, sketches, and direct manipulation can offload cognitive work from linear prompting and give creators more expressive, situated channels for specifying and revising intent.
+Building on this line of work, our system introduces a canvas-based interface that integrates images, sketches, and text to support the externalization of mental imagery and the articulation of narrative intent.